hussaino03/QuestLog/README.md

 - Toggle between List View & Calendar View
 - Displays XP Progression chart, & other key analytics for authenticated users
 - Add labels to your tasks/projects so you can easily sort them by labels.
 Another sorting option is due date
+- Built-in Pomodoro feature for specific tasks/projects, currently only for authenticated users

 ## ⚙️ Integrations